-Learning how to balance head and heart is the process of integration involving Ego, soul, and self is one of the primary goals of spiritual development.
+Learning how to balance head and heart is the process of integration involving Ego, soul, and self.
+This is one of the primary goals of spiritual development.
 It makes mindfulness and presence a part of your routine mindset.
 You can learn how to do it.

-The Head and the Heart have unique channels for receiving energy and hearing messages from the Observer and Source.
+The Head and the Heart have unique channels for receiving energy and hearing messages from the Observer and a greater Source.
 The Heart speaks to us through our emotions and intuition, and the head talks through reason and common sense.
 We need both because they receive different messages.
-The self, Spirit, or Observer watches the different energies and priorities but does not interfere.
+The Spirit, or Observer, watches the different energies and priorities but does not interfere.

-Connecting to “Source” is hard to explain.
-It is because it is beyond the experience of the senses.
-Dr. Wayne Dyer refers to Source as the Spirit (1).
+Connecting to Source is hard to explain.
+It is because it is beyond the experience of the five senses.
+Dr. Wayne Dyer refers to Source as The Spirit (2).
 He considered himself a Sorcerer because he meditated regularly and bathed in this transcendent place of peace.
-He connects with “source” or pure consciousness to engage his intuitive gifts.
+He connects with Source or pure consciousness to engage his intuitive gifts.

-Maharishi Mahesh Yogi used the analogy of a flower to describe Source like the sap within a flower (2).
+Maharishi Mahesh Yogi used the analogy of a flower to describe Source like the sap within the plant (3).
 The colorless fluid makes the stem green and blossom in different colors.
 So, the sap is the Source of the flower’s form and essence.
 The sap is everywhere in the plant, from the roots and the stem to the flower.
 The roots get their energy from the ground.
 In his analogy, the root is the link between the ground or transcendent and our conscious awareness.
-Connecting to “source” creates a connection to our intuition.
+Connecting to source creates a connection to our intuition.

 Another way to look at it is through the analogy of the mansion.
 Imagine you own an estate but never go beyond the hallway into any of the rooms.
 That is what living with Ego in control is like.
 You don’t know what you are missing because you have no frame of reference for it.
 A lot of people live like this, they never open any of the doors.
 How about you?

 Integrating Ego, Soul, and Self